-It is vital to consider our dogs’ needs when we go on a long car ride.
+We must consider our dogs’ needs when going on a long car ride.
 It can be difficult for them if they don’t have their seat belt or carrier.
-We’re going to tell you some tips that will help with their safety during a long drive, including what to bring, where to put it, and how to keep them safe if you get into an accident.
+We’ll tell you some tips that will help with their safety during a long drive, including what to bring, where to put it, and how to keep them safe if you get into an accident.

 Secure Your Dog in Their Carrier or Harness

-Your dog must be restrained, so he doesn’t distract the driver or interfere with driving.
-There are some carriers out on the market today that you can buy for pretty cheap.
-They secure your dog so he doesn’t bounce around the car, and they have a little window so you can keep an eye on him.
+Your dog must be restrained so he doesn’t distract the driver or interfere with driving.
+Some carriers are out on the market today that you can buy for cheap.
+They secure your dog, so he doesn’t bounce around the car, and they have a little window so you can keep an eye on him.
 If you’re going to get one of these, the seat belt must go through them, not just over the top.
-Just be sure that your carrier won’t go flying in case of a collision or a sudden stop.
+Just be sure that your carrier won’t fly in case of a collision or a sudden stop.

 Bring a Water Bowl

 There are many benefits to always having a water bottle on hand, especially if you’re going to be out all day and you know it will get hot for your dog.
 You must watch how much they drink, just as much as you would with a human.
 It’s a good thing to have on hand, but you must give them small amounts frequently.
 You don’t want them to get sick from drinking too much water at once.